zydreaa/ToDoList/readme.md

 **TO DO LIST APPLICATION**

-To Do List app is created that user would be able to tack completed and pending tasks, also adding new tasks.
+To Do List app is created that user would be able to track completed and pending tasks, also adding new tasks.
 This system allows you to choose from 5 menu options:

 * Add new task